Columbia River Salmon Fishing Guides

 We don't have fish catch guarantees and we never will.
 Fishing is a lot about skill and a little about luck.
 We create our own luck by working hard and fishing in the places and during the times that are most productive.

-We want customers that understand that there is a lot of skilled required to put you on the fish, and that there is also some skill required on your part to hook and land the fish.
-We are great teachers and show you everything you need to know to be successful on our boats, but if you aren't willing to pay attention, or put out a little effort, then all of the fish catch guarantees in the world aren't going to help you.
+We want customers that understand that there is a lot of skill required to put you on the fish, and that there is also some skill required on your part to hook and land the fish.
+We are great teachers and show you everything you need to know to be successful on our boats, but if you aren't willing to pay attention, or put out little effort, then all of the fish catch guarantees in the world aren't going to help you.

-If the fishing is exceptionally good or maybe not as good as it could have been then that's where luck factors in.
+If the fishing is exceptionally good or maybe not as good as it could have been, then that's where luck factors in.
 Sometimes we get really lucky and extraordinarily great things happen, and on rare occasions the opposite happens and the fish just aren't there or don't cooperate.

 Both of these occurrences are out of the norm and don't happen every day.
 Either way these are factors that are out of our control.
 We fish in the best areas, at the best times, using the best of everything so we maximize the possibility of having the extraordinarily great things happen while minimizing the chance of having bad fishing happen.
 Most days we just have good fishing, that is the norm.

 If we get out there on the morning of your trip and something has changed dramatically overnight; it's just not looking good and there is nothing to lead us to believe that it's going to get better, then a half day of fishing for half price is definitely an option.
 We normally don't do half day trips but this is something we are willing to do when things just don't turn out like planned.